Intrinsic Dimension of Geometric Data Sets: Metric Measure Spaces, Concentration, and Lipschitz Order

-Our next objective is to recollect Gromov's \emph{observable distance}~\cite[Chapter~3$\tfrac{1}{2}$.H]{Gromov99} on $\mathscr{M}$.
-Let us recall the well-known fact that every Borel probability measure $\mu$ on a Polish space $X$ admits a \emph{parametrization}, that is, a Borel map $\phi \colon I \to X$ such that $\mu = \phi_{\ast}(\lambda)$ for the Lebesgue measure $\lambda$ on $I \defeq [0,1)$ (see, e.g.,~\cite[Lemma~4.2]{ShioyaBook}).
+Our next objective is to recollect Misha Gromov's notion for an \emph{observable distance}~\citep[Chapter~3$\tfrac{1}{2}$.H]{Gromov99} on $\mathscr{M}$.
+Let us recall the well-known fact that every Borel probability measure $\mu$ on a Polish space $X$ admits a \emph{parametrization}, that is, a Borel map $\phi \colon I \to X$ such that $\mu = \phi_{\ast}(\lambda)$ for the Lebesgue measure $\lambda$ on $I \defeq [0,1)$ see, e.g.,~\citet[Lemma~4.2]{ShioyaBook}.
 This justifies the following definition.